New Contact Lens Wearers

 Even those patients who have never worn contact lenses can most often leave with a sample pair of contact lenses at the first appointment.
 As long as the patient has demonstrated to the optometrist that the new wearer can comfortably insert and remove the lenses, the doctor may provide a pair to take home.
 The doctor or technician will show the new wearer how to insert and remove the lenses.
 The patient then comes back in approximately a week to describe the comfort and vision of the lenses once they have tried them.
 The optometrist will then give the patient a new pair to try if the vision is not as expected or the comfort is not within an appropriate range.

-If you are a current contact lens wearer and we do not have a full supply for you to carry away, we are able to provide an in-stock contact lens until the full supply of contacts arrives at our office.
-Contact lens exams are most often performed on a same-day service and patients can leave with contacts.
-Contact lens wearers who need them ASAP can also get a temporary pair until their supply arrives for next day pickup.
+If you are a current contact lens wearer and you order a supply of contact lenses, we are able to provide an in-stock contact lens until the full supply of contacts arrives at our office.
+Contact lens exams are most often performed on a same-day service and patients can leave with contacts as long as the office has them in stock.

 Types of Lenses

 A contact lens exam is separate from a routine eye exam with special tests that are performed specific to the contact lens wearer.
 A contact lens exam is performed to make sure your eyes are healthy to wear contacts or continue to wear lenses.
 If you are a previous wearer of lenses it is even more important to have your eyes examined yearly for contact lens related eye disorders since there can be detrimental side effects from wearing contact lenses.
 The optometrist will make sure that the contacts are still a safe fit for the patient since this can change over time as the physiology of the tear film and cornea can change.
 Most importantly, the optometrist makes sure the cornea is getting enough oxygen.